recipegrace/BigLibrary/README.md

 # BigLibrary

-This is SCALA 2.10, because the spark this version uses is written in SCALA 2.10.X
+This is SCALA 2.10, because the spark version  (Spark 1.5.2) relies on the same SCALA version.

 <h3>WORA (Write Once Run Anywhere) framework</h3>
 The Biglibrary has been designed as a wrapper for bigdata programs (currently implemented for SPARK).